Single chapter

 It was like watching a train wreck happening.

 — But it doesn’t mean I have to be happy about it or that I won’t make sure all of you know how much of a bad idea that is.
 I even got a new game console to the Rec Room.
 But do I get a thank you?
-Noooo — the coffee machine beeped sadly and glared at it too. — I get a ‘why don’t we go to Omega or Elysium or the bloody Citadel for some downtime, Commander?’.
+Noooo — the coffee machine beeped sadly and null glared at it too. — I get a ‘why don’t we go to Omega or Elysium or the bloody Citadel for some downtime, Commander?’.
 All.
 The.
 Bloody.
 Time.
 So fine, you all win- we're heading off to Elysium.

-— For a moment, I was fourteen again and my mother was calling me ungrateful for wanting to go to Disneyland — blinked, cereal getting soggy in his bowl, before he went back to eating.
+— For a moment, I was fourteen again and my mother was calling me ungrateful for wanting to go to Disneyland — null blinked, cereal getting soggy in his bowl, before he went back to eating.

-could definitely relate.
+null could definitely relate.

 — You’re going — she said, her tone final as she set the datapad away and put her hands on her waist, staring at him.

-frowned, feeling a little lost. — Hey, I was still thinking.
+null frowned, feeling a little lost. — Hey, I was still thinking.
 There’s some reading I wanna catch up on and I’ve been to Elysium before, nothing new to me there.

 — I know that you want to stay here to stare dreamily after the Commander and then torture yourself like the hero of some Victorian novel with the fact she’s a cold-hearted special ops type that would throw you in the line of fire if she had to, not even thinking twice.

 — Riiiight.
 And I was born yesterday.
-Seriously, .
+Seriously, null.
 You need to relax, flirt with some pretty girls that don’t wear more armour than a Krogan, forget about the Leipzig a little bit — she stood up and took his arm, dragging him out of the Crew Quarters. — Nihlus will meet us there, you get to make fun of me and see my colony markings done properly.

 Smiling, she touched the fading white paint on her face, slightly crooked as she had done it herself.